 “Art is not the reflection of reality, it is the reality of reflection” (Godard)

 The paintings of Dutch international artist Carry van Delft are known as emotive and expressive.
 They are scenes from nature that refer to a certain place with a certain atmosphere.
 Fascination for the immense diversity of nature,which she translates in a broad manner, is strongly reflected in her paintings.
 Her work is sometimes abstract than again on the edge of figurative.

 The colorful (often large) floral works include full (pattern-like) floral fragments but also garden and field impressions.
 They are often exuberant, abundant, explosive.
 Typical are the visible paint buttons that are applied with palette knife and flat brush.
 Up close, it shows abstract color explosions, but from a distance a fascinating floral splendor unfolds with recognizable flowers.

-Since 2003, her work has been exhibited in more than 50 exhibitions at home and abroad (including the Netherlands, France, Germany, the United States, Belgium, Hungary and Italy) at international art fairs, in galleries, regional museums, and art events.
+Since 2003, her work has been exhibited in more than 50 exhibitions at home and abroad (including the Netherlands, France, Germany, the United States, Belgium, Hungary and Italy) at international art fairs, in galleries, regional museums, and during art events.

-In addition to Vlaardingen she works in her studio in France on a regular basis to capture the special light that is a fixed theme in the category landscapes and often determines the atmosphere.
+In addition to Leidschendam she works in her studio in France on a regular basis to capture the special light that is a fixed theme in the category landscapes and often determines the atmosphere.

-Artworks can be found in art rental, corporate and private collections (the Netherlands and abroad).
+Artworks can be found a.o. in art rental, corporate and private collections in the Netherlands and abroad.

 Places that we consciously perceive in nature usually never leave us indifferent.
 They linger in our minds.
 Every person has a place with great memories.
 My work evokes these memories.
 They lead the viewer to places where one can just wander through certain moments of time.
 Stillness, timelessness but equally exuberance and abundance.
 The diversity and contrasts in nature remain for me a never-ending experience to put on canvas.
 Light,air, color, space.
 What inspires me is the world with its all-embracing greatness of nature.
 For me nature and art are inextricably linked to each other “.